Lead Times Variability and Supply Chain Resilience

 Understand the sources of lead times variability and its impact on the robustness of your inventory management strategies.

-For a retail grbringup, inventory managers build replenishment policies to minimize stock levels and reduce ordering costs while avoiding shortages in stores.
+For a retail group, inventory managers build replenishment policies to minimise stock levels and reduce ordering costs while avoiding shortages.

-They need to consider the distribution of the demand and the lead times to replenish stores.
+They need to consider the distribution of demand and the lead times for replenishing stores.

-However, they often assume a constant lead time based on targets fixed with suppliers and logistic teams.
+However, they often assume a constant lead time based on targets fixed with suppliers and logistics teams.

-In this article, we will understand how process variability can greatly impact these lead times and break the resilience of your supply chain.
+In this article, we will understand how process variability can lead to longer lead times and break the resilience of your supply chain.

 If you prefer watching, have a look at the video version